 - Call us on 13 8332 and follow the prompt; or

 - Mail your request to us at GPO Box 964, NORTH SYDNEY NSW 2059.

-If you need your credit report instantly you can get our My Credit Alert service for $79.95 p/a.
+If you need your Equifax credit report instantly you can get an annual subscription to our My Credit Alert service for $79.95 incl.
+GST each year.

 This includes information like your name, date of birth, address history as well as your driver’s licence number and employment history.

 - Details of credit enquiries that have been made on you when you have made an application for consumer credit.
 Consumer credit relates to loans for household or family purposes as well as for the purchase, renovation or re-financing of a residential investment property.
 Obvious types of credit include credit cards and loans like mortgages, personal and car loans as well as credit contracts such as telephone, electricity, gas and internet.
 Other forms of credit include interest free store finance and store cards.

 - Consumer credit liability accounts – this is an account that you currently have open or may have had in the past.
 It includes the type of account, the open and/or close date as well as the credit limit.

 - Monthly repayment history on credit accounts such as mortgages and credit cards.
 This reflects whether you have paid the minimum amount required on time each month or not.
 Please note that not all credit providers supply repayment history information to credit reporting bodies like Equifax

 - Overdue accounts such as defaults and serious credit infringements

 - Details of credit enquiries that have been made on your for commercial credit.
 Examples of commercial credit include a mobile phone contract or credit card for business use or a business loan.